-Recommendation: The Board should consider legislation amendments to BPC §4990(a) tin increase the LPCC Board's LPPC membership to two state licensed professional clinical counselors.
+Recommendation: The Board should consider legislative amendments to BPC §4990(a) to increase the Board's LPPC membership to two state licensed professional clinical counselors.

 ISSUE #5: Supervision: Pre-Licensed Individuals.
 Does the Board need to amend its statutes or regulations to strengthen supervision of pre-licensed individuals?